 Even though New Mexico is partly covered in a desert land, some of the mountain regions receive significant amounts of snow.
 The 8 major ski resorts throughout the state are indicators that snowfall and winter storms are a yearly occurrence.

-The Northern region receives the greater bulk of the snow and is home to the mountain town of Red River, aka New Mexico’s snowiest spot.
+Northern New Mexico receives the greater bulk of the snow and is home to the mountain town of Red River, aka New Mexico’s snowiest spot.
 Red River averages more than 12 feet of snow annually!

 As we know, snowstorms and blizzards can be dangerous and even deadly.
-The deadliest snowstorm experienced in the Land of Enchantment occurred in December 1967.
+The deadliest natural disaster in the Land of Enchantment occurred in December 1967.
 The entire state was covered in five feet of snow (or more in some areas) and it left people stranded in their homes.
-There were 51 accounted fatalities.
+There were 51 fatalities.

 7. Power Outages